ibm-cloud-docs/app-configuration/ac-manage-workflow.md

 1. Click **Create** to create and apply the workflow.

-When you create a workflow in an environment, any changes to the feature flags in that environment will initiate a change request and need to go through the workflow approval process.
+When you create a workflow in an environment, toggling the feature flags to *On* state or *OFF* state in that environment will initiate a change request and need to go through the workflow approval process.

-If you have already enabled some feature flags before applying the workflow approval process, those feature flags will function as usual without an approval process.
+If you have already enabled some feature flags before applying the workflow approval process, those feature flags will function as usual but further toggling will go through an approval process.

 If you disable an existing feature flag and apply the workflow, and then enable the feature flag, its status changes to *Workflow initiated* and a change request workflow will be initiated.